Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Corrections

 To determine the TPC and TOF detector efficiencies, an embedding technique is used to simulate the data taking environment.
 First, Monte Carlo (MC) generated particles are processed using a GEANT3~\cite{Brun:1119728} detector simulation implementing STAR geometry.
 Second, the output, which mimics raw data from collisions, is superimposed on zero-bias data representing an underlying event.

-The TPC track acceptance, reconstruction, and selection efficiencies are studied together and they are used as a TPC efficiency.
+The TPC track acceptance, reconstruction, and selection efficiencies are studied together in order to determine an overall TPC efficiency.
 This efficiency is calculated by tracking how many MC particles are properly reconstructed from the embedded sample.
 The corrections are calculated as function of ($\pT, \eta, \zvtx$).
 The typical TPC efficiencies for single hadron are 83\% for $\pi^\pm$, 63\% for $K^\pm$, and 78\% for $p$ and $\overline{p}$.
 The typical statistical uncertainties on those values are $<1$\%.
 The efficiencies for kaons are lower due to weak decays of kaons in front of, or inside, the TPC.

 The TOF acceptance, hit reconstruction and TPC track matching to a TOF hit efficiencies are studied together as a TOF efficiency.
 The efficiency is determined from embedding and compared with a data-driven tag-and-probe method based on decays of $K^0_S$ to $\pi^+\pi^-$.
 This $K^0_S$ decay channel is selected as it is well established and provides a narrow invariant mass peak clearly separated from the background.
-The tagged particle is measured by the TPC and the TOF detectors, whereas the probed particle is measured by the TPC and is under study in the TOF.
+The $K^0_S$ is reconstructed using TPC tracking alone.
+One of the pions is tagged by requiring both TPC and TOF information, while the other pion is probed after being measured in the TPC and tested for its TOF response.
 The TOF efficiency for the probed track \(\epsilon_{\mathrm{TOF}}^{\mathrm{probe}}\) is calculated as the ratio of two different yields of $\pi^+\pi^-$ pairs satisfying criteria for $K^0_S$ candidates:

 where \(N_{\text{TOF}}^{\text{both}}\) and \(N_{\text{TOF}}^{\text{tag}}\) are the yields of \(K^0_S\) candidates where both pion tracks have TOF hits and where only the tagged pion track is matched to the TOF, respectively.
 The typical TOF efficiencies are 63\% for $\pi^\pm$, 60\% for $K^\pm$, and 59\% for $p$ and $\overline{p}$.